-Molly Black (Clea Cutthroat) from local shock rockers Hot Pink Satan emceed what would be yet another decathlon for Steel Town hessians, her risqué, dominatrix image and hip-wiggle giving Descendants of Crom III a fun, classy, Midnight Special vibe.
-She was the hostess with the mostest for sure and led us to our collective doom.
+Mollie Black (Clea Cutthroat) from local shock rockers Hot Pink Satan emceed what would be yet another decathlon for Steel Town hessians, her risqué, dominatrix image and hip-wiggle giving Descendants of Crom III a fun, classy, Midnight Special vibe.
+She was the hostess with the mostest for sure and was the siren who led us to our collective doom.

 Chris Tritschler from local trad metal stars Lady Beast opened the first official day of Descendants of Crom with an experimental, instrumental one-man project he calls Old Dream at the upstairs Blackseed Records stage.
 The performance included samples and tastes of his classic rock solo prowess, giving us a quiet -before-the-storm appetizer that ended with a foreboding Black Sabbath gallop.